 - Offensive Assistant Timot Lamarre

 - Special Teams Graduate Assistant Matt Moran

 - Defensive Line Diron Reynolds

 - Head Coach David Shaw

 - Recruiting Assistant Garrett Wolfe

-For anybody who is interested in being a part of the Stanford University Football program they are the people you need to get in touch with.
-You can choose to get in touch with them via email using the link above or call the school to obtain more information about the college and Football program before deciding on if it's a suitable fit for you personally.
+If you're thinking about being a part of the Stanford University Football program these are the people you must speak to.
+It's possible to choose to contact them through email utilizing the link above or call the school to get more specifics about the college and Football program prior to deciding on if it is the right fit for you.

 Create a Free NCSA Profile to Begin Connecting with Coaches

-NCSA offers student high school athletes the information and tools they need to increase their chances of being recruited by a Football program, whether it is at Stanford University or another college.
-Since 2000, NCSA has been connecting coaches and athletes which is a vital component of the recruiting process.
-This year alone there are 183019 Football high school athletes utilizing the NCSA network, technology and scouting professionals to get their highlights in front of 10383 coaches at 962 colleges Football programs all over the country.
+NCSA gives student high school athletes the tools and information they need to improve their odds of being recruited by a Football program, whether it's at Stanford University or another college.
+Since 2000, NCSA has been connecting coaches and athletes which is a crucial part of the recruiting process.
+This year alone there are 182303 Football student athletes using the NCSA technology, network and scouting experts to get their highlights before 10120 coaches at 961 colleges Football programs nationwide.

 If you want to join the Stanford University Football program you need to start building relationships and a highly-visible, professional quality recruiting profile.
 Beginning that process as early as possible is essential to your success.
-So create your free profile to become a verified NCSA Football athlete and start connecting with coaches at the Stanford University Football program today.
+So make your free profile to become a verified NCSA Football student athlete and begin connecting with coaches at the Stanford University Football program today.